cristianoc/arc-agi-2-abstraction-dataset/README.md

 - A Python function that attempts to solve the ARC-AGI-2 task
 - Error handling and edge case management
-- Generated implementations that may or may not pass all test cases
+- Generated implementations that pass the training examples (interpolation).
+Generalization to unseen test cases remains the key open challenge.

 ## Abstraction Files